Tree: Timber

-Timber, "trees that are grown in order to produce wood" is cut into lumber (sawn wood) for use in construction.
+Timber, "trees that are grown in order to produce wood" is cut into timber (sawn wood) for use in construction.
 Wood has been an important, easily available material for construction since humans started building shelters.
 Engineered wood products are available which bind the particles, fibres or veneers of wood together with adhesives to form composite materials.
 Plastics have taken over from wood for some traditional uses.

 Wood is used in the construction of buildings, bridges, trackways, piles, poles for power lines, masts for boats, pit props, railway sleepers, fencing, hurdles, shuttering for concrete, pipes, scaffolding and pallets.
 In housebuilding it is used in joinery, for making joists, roof trusses, roofing shingles, thatching, staircases, doors, window frames, floor boards, parquet flooring, panelling and cladding.